 The original bill was amended by the House Committee on Child Welfare and Foster Care.
-The committee amendment changed the subsequent permanency hearing timeframe from 9 to 6 months.
+The committee amendment changed the subsequent permanency hearing timeframe from 9 to 6 months and DCF is supportive of that amendment.

 BACKGROUND

 Foster care is intended as a temporary arrangement that is used when children cannot remain safely in their parents' care due to abuse, neglect, parental incapacity, or other unsafe circumstance.
 Once children are separated from family in foster care, states are responsible to achieve permanency in a timely manner for the child through services, supports and court hearing processes.
 Kansas has not historically met the national performance standard for 3 federal permanency outcomes.
 Historical data is listed in related data at the end of the testimony.
 For statewide in SFY25 available at Foster Care Case Management Performance: